-This is a guest post from Aussie-based freelance writer Rosalyn Page.
+This is a freelance guest post from Aussie-based freelance writer Rosalyn Page.
 Read more freelance writer guest posts.

-Rosalyn Page is an award-winning journalist, content writer and editor with 20 years of experience working for outlets in Australia, the UK and Asia covering consumer technology, marketing, media, travel and culture.
+Rosalyn Page is an award-winning journalist, content writer and editor with 20 years of freelance and professional writing experience working for outlets in Australia, the UK and Asia covering consumer technology, marketing, media, travel and culture.
 Her work has appeared in newspapers, magazines, websites, books and journals.
 Some Notes From A Broad is her side-gig, an arts and culture blog.
 This blog was originally written fall 2020, read on for the 2022 update.

 How did you get into freelancing and has it changed in 20 years?

 I started working in magazines in my first job out of university, some 20 years ago and realized I could write for lots of other magazines in a freelance capacity.
 (Discover magazine freelance writing rates.)
 Suddenly, a world of opportunity opened up.
 I could see that if I had an interest or area of knowledge and there was a magazine to fit that, I could pitch them a story.
 (Learn more about niche freelance writing here.)

 Has the process of freelance article pitching changed over 20 years?

 It has and it hasn’t.
 Editors are still looking for stories and freelance writers still need to come up with ideas that suit a certain publication, which hasn’t been done before, and they need to have a timely hook.
 But freelance budgets have certainly shrunk and plenty of magazines have shuttered, although there are now many websites looking for story ideas.

 Twitter is a good place to find editors looking for pitches and story ideas— just follow the hashtags.
-I follow #freelancechat and #freelancepitches as a good search term to find calls for pitches.
+I follow #freelancechat and #freelancepitches as good search terms to find calls for pitches.
 You can search using specific phrases (with quotation marks) such as “Pitch Me”, “Call for Pitches”, “Looking for writers”, “Call for writers.”
 There are sites like Pitchwhiz where you can find a huge number of publications to pitch to.